California Divorce Process

 Preparing yourself by learning about the process – and what to expect throughout – can help to make a tough situation a little bit easier.

-Here’s what you need to know about the divorce process in the state of California.
+Here’s what you need to know about the divorce process in the state of California, San Diego.

 Beginning The Divorce Process

-The divorce process begins when one spouse – known as the petitioner – formally files divorce papers with their local court and pays the necessary filing fees.
+The divorce process begins when one spouse – known as the petitioner – formally files divorce papers in California with their local court and pays the necessary filing fees.

 These papers include the: